 “Our cooperation, sharing of information, etc., however, does depend on a confluence of interests.”; “Our continuing efforts will be for the benefit of those who are patient with us as we fix this debacle.”
 And then he wrote in bold font in case it wasn’t clear that he was making a threat “If anyone attempts to sell a promissory note or other rights to our adversary [he is referring to his partners as adversaries], we have no further obligations [to] that person.
 If your actions cause damage or loss for other investors, then this might lead to additional consequences.
 All rights reserved.”

-18. Wimpfheimer convinced a lot of friends and family to invest with him.
-While they trusted him they did not know if they could trust his partners.
-Wimpfheimer tried to assuage fears by saying "...
-East Hudson Capital LLC, the operating business, of which I control half if the interests and the managers.
-We also have extensive control over East Hudson via restrictive covenants.”
+In this image you can see in an email to one investor where Wimpfheimer wrote "...
+East Hudson Capital LLC, the operating business, of which I control half of the interests and managers.
+We [he and Simche Fulda] also have extensive control over East Hudson via restrictive covenants.”

-19. Wimpfheimer had people invest with him in a real estate deal in Tiberius.
-It is reported that some investors claim they were told by Wimpfheimer that they lost their money in this investment and other investors were told they made money in this investment.
-If this is true, this would be a ponzi scheme.
-The Israeli police are currently investigating these accusations.
+21. Wimpfheimer had people invest with him in a real estate deal in Tiberius.
+If Wimpfheimer told some investors they lost their money in this investment and told other investors were told they made money in this investment it would be a ponzi scheme.
+We shall see how this plays out.

-20. Wimpfheimer is now trying to get people to invest their money in his latest project to build an abattoir in Lithuania.
-He told one potential investor he was trying to solicit that the project will be worth 100 million Euro in just one year.
-He is also promised him.... you guessed it... a personal guarantee.
+22. Wimpfheimer is now trying to get people to invest in his latest project: to build an abattoir in Lithuania.
+He told one potential investor that he was trying to solicit that the project will be worth 100 million Euro in just one year.
+Wimpfheimer also promised him.... you guessed it... fantastically high returns and a personal guarantee.

 [Image: AI generated]